 During the public involvement period, citizens and other transportation stakeholders were encouraged to comment on the draft TIP.
-AMATS presented the TIP during the Citizens Involvement Committee meeting on April 20.
-AMATS also had online comment forms on their website, which yielded ## responses.
-Options to provide comments in person at the AMATS office or call staff to discuss directly were also advertised [# of comments].
+AMATS presented the TIP during the Citizens Involvement Committee meeting on March 20.
+Online comment forms were available on the AMATS website and options to provide comments in person at the AMATS office or call staff directly to discuss comments were also advertised.
+Further details about the public comment period can be found in Chapter 6 and Appendix B.